The Senator (tree)

 The Senator was the biggest and oldest bald cypress tree in the world, located in Big Tree Park, Longwood, Florida.
 At the time of its demise in 2012, it was approximately 3,500 years old, 125 ft tall, and with a trunk diameter of 11.27 ft.
-In 2012, the tree was killed when a meth addict started a garbage fire inside the hollow trunk so she could see the crystal meth she was trying to smoke.
+In January 2012, the tree was killed when a local meth addict started a garbage fire inside the hollow trunk so she could see the crystal meth she was trying to smoke.

 Background

 As of 1993, the Senator was estimated to be 3,500 years old, making it the 12th oldest tree in the world.
 The tree's volume had previously been estimated at 4300 cuft, but a 2006 survey by Will Blozan of the Native Tree Society has measured the volume at well over 5100 cuft, making The Senator not only the largest Bald Cypress in the United States, but also the largest tree of any species east of the Mississippi River.